thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### Does VMOS support Magisk?
 VMOS currently doesn't supported Magisk because it doesn't have boot.img and recovery mode.
 Also VMOS cannot run magiskinit when replacing init.

-### Lost root after reboot?
-Because VMOS Team may have added some sort of anti-piracy to cause Superuser to crash on 7.1 or prevent root from installing on non-GEEK ROMs so every boot you will need to type `root` to get root access!

 ## VM Android version